We communicate via email, text message & the FlexiBuzz app to parents…..

 It is essential that the school is notified immediately of any change of address, parents’ place of work and/or telephone numbers.
 This also applies to emergency or additional contact numbers.
 Please email firstname.lastname@example.org

-This is our community room where parents can borrow parenting books, use the computer to look at the school website and book 3Way Learning Conferences, and talk with other parents before and after school.
+This is our community room where parents can borrow parenting books and talk with other parents before and after school.
 There are some toys for pre-schoolers to play with while parents wait.

 Adjoining the CHOICE room is the CHOICE Café.
-You can purchase coffee, hot chocolates, fluffies, milkshakes, etc. here before school.
+You can purchase coffee, hot chocolate, fluffies, tea and milkshakes here before school.
 Line up outside the window to place your order.
 Concession cards are available.
 The café is staffed by a trained barista and supported by parent volunteers.
 Children are asked to stay outside the Learning Studios with their hot drinks.

 We communicate via text message and the FlexiBuzz app to parents

 Latest updates, reminders, cancellations and urgent safety messages are just a text or app away.
-These are free for us and for you and it is imperative that you sign up for these texts and app, as these are our main source of messages to parents.
+These are free for us and for you.
+It is imperative that you sign up for these texts and app, as these are our main source of messages to parents.
 Please follow the instructions on the 2nd page of this information booklet prior to your child starting school.

 You can also follow us on facebook and twitter via our website.
 You do not need to be signed up to facebook or twitter to access this.

 The Community Dental Care facilities are located at Aranui High School, Shortland Street, Aranui.
 The Dental Care van comes to Waitākiri School twice each year.
 If your child requires dental care please phone 0800 846 983 to make an appointment.

 Dogs are not permitted to be on the school grounds before, during or after school.
 We have a specially made “dog park” on Burwood Road, between the pedestrian crossing and front gate.
 If you bring your dog to school please tie them up here.